1. Overview of the Hawk Computer

 The Hawk CPU includes 6 special registers:

 The bottom four bits of the processor status word matter to all programmers.
 These condition codes report results of selected instructions.
-The other special registers only matter to system programmers.
+The other special registers will rarely matter to most programmers.

 1.3.4.1.
 Processor Status Word and Condition Codes